eugdum1-pixel/My_Cleaning_Data_Project/ZONE_C_WORKFORCE/README.md

 ### 🧠 KEY FOCUS AREAS
 - **Workforce Readiness:** Educational alignment with Industry 4.0 standards.
 - **Emerging Roles:** New career paths created by AI integration in the industrial sector.
-- **Social Impact:** Ethical considerations of automated labor and worker transition.
+- **Social Impact:** Ethical considerations of automated labour and worker transition.

 ---